-At Ward & Associates Psychological Services, we’re experts in treatment of anxiety.
-We can teach you coping strategies that truly work to help you not only in the short-term, but for the rest of your life.
+At Ward & Associates Psychological Services, we’re experts in the treatment of anxiety.
+We can teach you coping strategies that truly work to help you not only in the short term but for the rest of your life.

-We are trained in exposure therapy, cognitive-behavioral therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR) and Acceptance and Commitment Therapy (ACT).
+We are trained in exposure therapy, cognitive-behavioural therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR) and Acceptance and Commitment Therapy (ACT).
 These treatments are highly effective at treating anxiety.

-We specialize in treatment of all of the anxiety disorders.
+We specialize in the treatment of all anxiety disorders.
 We’ll help you understand why you’re feeling the way you’re feeling and guide you through a treatment process that will help you to get better.